Big Bear's 2017 Special Events

 TAKE IT OUTSIDE

 Mothers are honored at a hotrod show dedicated to motherhood at the Moms and Rods Antique Car Show.
 Artists display fine works of art on the water's edge at the annual Art on the Lake.
-Wine aficionados and casual sippers alike venture into Big Bear Village to sample various wines and hors d'oeuvres at the Wine Walk in the Village.
+Wine aficionados and casual sippers alike venture into Big Bear Village to sample various wines and hors d'oeuvres at the Summer Wine Walk in the Village.
+The Big Bear Alpine Zoo gets into the act with a variety of events from its Old Time Bear Country Fair to the fun-filled Ice Cream Safari.

 MUSIC FILLS THE AIR - SUMMER CONCERTS